We all forget things once in a while. Maybe you've forgotten to send a card for

 The doctor can ask the person questions or have the person take a written test

 to see how well his or her memory is working.
 Doctors also can use medical tests (such

-a detailed picture of the brain.
-They can study these images and look for signs of
+to take a detailed picture of the brain.
+They can study these images and look for

 When a person is diagnosed with Alzheimer disease, the doctor may prescribe medicine

 to help with memory and thinking.
 The doctor also might give the person medicine for

 other problems, such as depression (sad feelings that last a long time).
 Unfortunately,